asheswook/VisageSnap/README.md

 -   Recognize faces.
 -   Train the model through semi-supervised learning with labeled or unlabeled pictures.
--   Provides identification predictions and face classification for pictures.
+-   Predicts if the face belongs to someone it knows and whose face it is.

 ## Installation